katarinagresova/biology-crash-course/_posts/2021-04-30-translation.md

 ### Frame shift

 Bigger changes can happen by an insertion or a deletion mutation - a single nucleotide or a few nucleotides are inserted or deleted.
-Insertion or deletion shift [the open reading frame]({% post_url 2021-04-30-translation %}#open-reading-frame) and every codon downstream from this insertion or deletion will be in a different open reading frame.
-Every amino acid being produced after that might be completely different.
+Insertion or deletion of 1 nucleotide shifts everything that is downstream from the shift.

 ![](https://study.com/cimages/multimages/16/insertion_mutations1.png)